65 Club

 Wine & Cheese Party – Nov 10th

-will be held in the community room at the Episcopal Church, next to the Patco
+The annual 65 Club Wine and Cheese Party will be held in the community room at the Episcopal Church, next to the Patco Parking lot, on Saturday, November 10.
+Entertainment will commence at 6 PM with Jack Poupard and his musical group.

-Jack and his group will finish the night by playing our all-time favorites
+After Amanda completes her performance, Jack and his group will finish the night by playing our all-time favorites again.

 – – Bill Brown.